derecles/epl-possession-analysis/README.md

 ```

-**This script is not going to stop until it is manually interrupted or there is a network error.
-If the script is interrupted, the csv file will be deleted and re-created upon the next run.**

 ## Things to note

 There are 20 teams that play in a given season.

 There are more than 20 data points because after each season, the English Premier League relegates the three teams with the fewest points earned to the [2nd tier](https://www.efl.com/) of English football in the following season.
-The three teams from the 2nd tier that earned the most points in the 2nd tier are then promoted to the Premier League in the following season.
+The three teams from the 2nd tier that earned the most points in the 2nd tier are then promoted to the Premier League the following season.